The 17th Century Violin Bow

 Questa immagine ha l'attributo alt vuoto; il nome del file è cherryrg1.jpg

-cherry, with ebony frog
+Cherry, with ebony frog

 On the assumption that something built along the lines of what we see in the pictures is likely to be closer to what was then used than something clearly different, we can surely learn much from these bows.
 They certainly just work very differently – in fact, I wonder if there’s not more difference between a conventional ‘baroque bow’ and one of these early ‘twigs’ than between a modern bow and a conventional ‘baroque bow’!
-You can read more in my essay about bowing technique.